MMM-CalendarExt2/MMM-CalendarExt2/Configuration.md

 ],

 ```
-#### 2-1. common values
+#### 2-1. common values of all views
-- These fields are common global fields and values of every view modes.
+- These fields are common fields of every view modes.
 You can use these fields in any view.
 - You can also describe these fields in `defaultSet.view`.

 |field |value type |value example |default value |memo |